masoodbinmohammad/my-full-stack-developer-resources/README.md

 # My Full Stack Developer Resources

-These are the collection of resources that i  refer (or would like :P) to in my day to day life.
+These are the collection of resources that i  usually refer in my day to day work.